NicoGettingBetter/shopping_cart/README.md

 #### Change order controller
 1. Generate `shopping_cart` controllers:

   ```bash
     rails g shopping_cart:cart_controllers
   ```
 2. Change previous step (redirect to your state on ok) and create new one.
-In `edit_my_state` add new route to presenter
+In `edit_my_state` add new route to presenter:

   ```ruby
     def order_payment
       @form = OrderForm.new(credit_card: CreditCardForm.new(credit_card_params))